 The further development of icXML to move beyond 2-stage pipeline parallelism is

 ongoing, with realistic prospects for four reasonably balanced stages within the library.

-For applications such as GML2SVG which are dominated by time spent on XML parsing, such a
+For applications such as GML2SVG which are dominated by time spent on XML parsing,

 multistage pipelined parsing library should offer substantial benefits.

 The example of XML parsing may be considered prototypical of finite-state machines